How Much Snowfall Can I Expect This Winter Season?

 El Niño and La Niña refer to the two opposite weather patterns that occur due to fluctuations in temperature between the ocean and the water surface above.
 El Niño is considered the warm phase while La Niña is considered the cold phase.
 These temperature deviations have a major impact on climate and temperature.

-This year, El Niño will not be occurring, and that’s bad news for us in West Michigan.
+This year, El Niño is predicted to occur, and that’s good news for us in West Michigan.
 El Niño brings West Michigan warmer and less harsh winters, while its sister brings colder and heavier snowfalls.

-Without El Niño, surface water temperatures have been cooling rapidly in the past month.
-We can expect colder and snowier than average weather in Michigan by the end of this fall (December 15-20th).
+With El Niño present, surface water temperatures have been warming rapidly in the past month.
+We can expect warmer than average weather in Michigan by the start of the year, with considerable snowfall.
 Storms in the Great Lakes also impact the strength of La Niña.
 Be sure to keep an eye on La Niña’s progression as the winter season approaches.

 For a quick quick run-down on El Niño and La Niña visit MLive’s video report here.